 “Trieste mia” a popular song in dialect by Teddy Reno goes something like this….Trieste mia, che nostalgia mi gò lontan de ti, girà gò el mondo de cima a fondo, ma penso sempre a ti (my Trieste, how I miss you now that I am far away, I have been around the world but always think of you).
 The same is true for me and perhaps for a few others who came on the 2018 Trieste Tour with Max and me in September.
 Our inaugural tour….. it was very special.
 It was a very full six-days/five-nights with lots of fun, food, wine and new experiences.
 Ten lovely guests and I could not have asked for a more easy-going eager group of people; friendships were forged, email addresses exchanged and at the end we were a little bit sad to be saying goodbye to each other but also to Trieste.

 There were hundreds of photos taken (well thousands if you count the fact that everyone took photos, a LOT of them), and only a few of them can be in this post.
-I hope they inspire you to join us on our NEXT Trieste Tour, which will be held on 21-26 May 2019.
+I hope they inspire you to join us on our NEXT Trieste Tour, which will be held in the third week of September 2019.
 A few things have changed from the 2018 tour, with the addition of a boat trip to the mussel farms on the Gulf of Trieste, and an extended walking food tour in Trieste, adding a few delicious stops as we explore the town.
 Feedback from the participants of this tour highlighted how much they enjoyed getting to know the small producers, hearing their stories and understanding their passion; in other words, why they do what they do.
 It was a memorable trip; not many of those who heard producers Matej, Fabrizio and Gioacchino and local experts Vesna and Massimo will easily forget the stories they told.